klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth/block.md

 ## eth_getUncleCountByBlockHash <a id="eth_getunclecountbyblockhash"></a>

 Returns the number of uncles in a block from a block matching the given block hash.
-There is no uncles in Klaytn, so it always returns `0x0`.
+As there are no uncles in Klaytn, it always returns `0x0`.

 **Parameters**